marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 Finally, one of the improvements for building new bioinformatics pipelines was propose a minimal base template for our developers getting started following our best practices and guidelines.
 Several CI scripts, version control management, docummentation build scripts and automated workflow test suite integrated were compiled into this repository.
 It is a basic start pipeline so from begginners to advanced users can use it right away.
 At the time of writing this paper, we were still validating the framework by migrating our old pipelines to WDL based on it.
-The figure :ref:`egfig8` shows the repository of our minimal pipeline template hosted as a template repository on Github.
+The figure :ref:`egfig8` shows the repository of our minimal pipeline template hosted as a template repository on Github [#]_.

+.. [#] Our minimal pipeline template on Github repository, https://github.com/Varstation/pipeline-template

 .. figure:: figure8.png